zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 There's no interpretation, no bytecode, no overhead—this is compiled x86_64/ARM64 instructions executing on bare metal.

 ### The Caching Strategy: Compile Once, Use Many Times

+**Connection to Chapter 1**: In Chapter 1, we mentioned that "Chapter 3 will explore caching strategies to avoid recompiling the same code repeatedly."
+Here's that promise fulfilled.
+The key insight is that with dynamic shapes, compiled code is shape-agnostic—compile once, reuse for all matrix sizes.

 The key insight for practical JIT: **cache the compiled function**.
 Since we use dynamic shapes (`memref<?x?xf32>`), the compiled code is shape-agnostic—it works for **any** matrix dimensions.
 Compile once, reuse forever.